GTK-lab/SpliCeAT/README.md

 ### What you need *before* starting:
 - FASTQ sample files of 2 conditions (control & treatment)
 - Aligned BAM files using STAR, indexed using samtools
-- Gene annotation (GTF and GFF3) in GENCODE format
+- Gene annotation (GTF & GFF3) in GENCODE format

 Download the respective gene annotations and genome files for the species of interest and place them into a location of your choice: